 The War on Drugs places particularly harsh penalties on those it regards as the source of illegal drugs.
-That may include the traffickers, or those brining in drugs from other countries.
+That may include the traffickers, or those bringing in drugs from other countries.
 However, it also includes those who manufacture drugs, right here in Iowa.
 Being charged with the manufacture of drugs is a major charge that can result in decades in prison.

 Des Moines Drug Manufacturing Lawyer

 At McCarthy & Hamrock, P.C., we fight for the rights of those accused of manufacturing illegal controlled substances, including methamphetamines, LSD and any other narcotic that can be produced in the Des Moines area.
-With McCarthy & Hamrock, P.C., you can hire a Des Moines drug manufacturing lawyer that will vigrourouly fight for you, seeking to suppress illegally obtained evidence so your charges are reduced or dismissed.
+With McCarthy & Hamrock, P.C., you can hire a Des Moines drug manufacturing lawyer that will vigorously fight for you, seeking to suppress illegally obtained evidence so your charges are reduced or dismissed.
 Call us today at (515) 279-9700 to set up a free consultation.

 Defining Intent to Manufacture Drugs in Iowa

 It is illegal to merely possess any of the substances listed in the Iowa Controlled Substances Act or the Federal Controlled Substances Act.
-However, there are extra penalties for those charge with possession with intent to distribute or manufacture.
+However, there are extra penalties for those charged with possession with intent to distribute or manufacture.